Little Pine State Park

 Picnicking: Four picnic areas in both shaded and open locations contain four picnic pavilions, many picnic tables, a volleyball court and play equipment.
 Picnic pavilions may be reserved up to 11 months in advance for a fee.
 Unreserved picnic pavilions are free on a first-come, first-served basis.

 The Lower Picnic Area is about one-half mile south of the campground.
 It is completely separated from the rest of the park.
-This six-acre area has picnic tables, grills, charcoal disposals, non-flush toilets, parking area and picnic pavilion.
+This six-acre area has picnic tables, grills, charcoal disposals, non-flush toilets, parking area, picnic pavilion, foot bridge and access to Little Pine Creek for anglers.
 River birch, white pine, sugar maple and black locust are common trees in the area.

 Swimming: A sand beach with grass turf is open from late-May to mid-September, 8 a.m. to sunset.
 Swim at your own risk.
 Please read and follow posted rules.
 Pets, glass and breakable containers or utensils are prohibited in this area.
 All children ten years of age or younger must be accompanied by a person at least 14 years of age.